Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 Here are some important tips and techniques to remember when you make Takikomi Gohan.

 I tend to add too many ingredients when I make this dish and it doesn’t feel like a rice dish anymore.
 So, keep in mind that the ingredients should be roughly 20-30% of cooked rice when it’s done cooking (eyeball this, it doesn’t have to be perfect).
-If you put too many of these ingredients, they will absorb all the liquid in the rice cooker and the rice will not be properly cooked.
+If you put too many of these ingredients, they will absorb all the liquid in the rice cooker and the rice will not cook properly.

 It’s very important to soak rice after washing it.
 It will help the rice to absorb the flavors from the ingredients and seasonings.
 It will also help the rice become fluffier and tender.

-Rice and ingredients should be mixed together only after the rice is cooked.
+Make sure to mix the rice and ingredients together only after the rice is cooked.
 The rice gets cooked properly (due to the circulation of heat and water) when it’s cooked at the bottom of the rice cooker bowl (or even pot).

 When you are adding ingredients on top of the rice, place hard ingredients like root vegetables first, then gradually to softer ingredients on top.